Proximity and Visuotactile Point Cloud Fusion for Contact Patches in Extreme Deformation: Proximity and Visuotactile Fusion for Contact Patch Estimation

 \subsubsection{Proximity Pre-Processing}

 Depending on the curvature of the inflated membrane, some areas of the membrane can be infrared reflective and produce noise in the proximity depth data.
-We convert the proximity RGB image to HSV and use manually tuned thresholds to create a mask that removes any pixels that match the color of the membrane when no objects are in contact or near the membrane surface.
+We convert the proximity RGB image to HSV and create a mask that removes any pixels that match the color of the membrane when no objects are in contact or near the membrane surface.
+This mask is tuned to environmental lighting conditions, but applies to all objects.
 The mask is then applied to the proximity depth image, which filters out the internal reflections of the emitted infrared light.